jamesdonoh/mobile-applications/report.md

 #### FR07: Indicate which offers currently available using graphics

 Following the Android Design Principle that _pictures are faster than words_ [@androiddesign], the user interface should use graphics and other visual effects (such as highlight colours) to identify the status of each offer.
 An example of this would be to use a different icon to represent an offer that is currently available on list and map views, rather than a simple piece of text.
-However, if icons are used, care should be taken to ensure that they are easily understood by the majority of users (ref Hamburger icon article) and do not create confusion.
+However, if icons are used, care should be taken to ensure that they are easily understood by the majority of users and do not create confusion.

 #### FR08: Initialise database of available offers using external API